aleshaleksey/fansys23/monsters-npcs/profanes.md

 Zombies are not proficient with anything other than their natural attacks and "grapple".
 They cannot communicate, but can be commanded by way of dark magics.

 **Zombify**: Any mortal bitten once or more by a zombie must make a CON save at midnight.
 Should they fail, they will die and become a zombie in 6d12 hours.
 This disease counts as supernatural and can only be cured by supernatural means.
 It cannot be cured once it has run its course.
+The threshold for diagnosis is 14 within the first 2 hours after infection.
+More than 2 hours after infection, the threshold is reduced to 8.

 ___
 ## Vampires